 SEGMENTATION

-The growing customer base and sending identical mail to everyone is impractical, so we must segment our customer base.
+Sending identical mail to everyone in a growing customer base is impractical, so you must segment your base.

 Segmentation by email opens.

-Everyone who has made at least one purchase: during campaigns, there is always a need to notify all customers in the customer base.
+Everyone who has made at least one purchase: During campaigns, there is always a need to notify all customers in the customer base.
 This guarantees that all campaign information goes to everyone and no one is left out.
 Invite this segment to buy again once a month with a special offer.

-Customer base who have opened one email in the last 30 days: The email is only targeted to customers who have opened at least one email in the previous 30 days.
+Customers who have opened one email in the last 30 days: The email is only targeted to customers who have opened at least one email in the previous 30 days.
 This shows they are interested in the topics and want more products and services.
-1-2 letters a week.
+Send 1-2 letters a week.

-A customer base that has opened one email in 90 days: You could send at least one email per week to a customer who doesn't read emails often but has been interested in something in the last 90 days.
+Customers who have opened one email in 90 days: You could send at least one email per week to a customer who doesn't read emails often but has been interested in something in the last 90 days.
 The aim is to introduce various currently relevant products and to activate them to buy again.

-Customer base who have opened one letter in 365 days: this segment should be informed 2 times a month about new products or different promotional offers.
+Customers who have opened one letter in 365 days: This segment should be informed 2 times a month about new products or different promotional offers.

 WIN THE CUSTOMER BACK